 Experimental Design and Analysis of Behavioral Data.
 The task included the following randomly, interleaved trial types.
 The cue could be located at any of 10 possible grid locations.
 The target could be one grid location to the left of the cue or one grid location to the right.
 The target could be tilted toward the left or right.
 This $10 \times 2 \times 2$ design resulted in 40 trial types.
 Although all trial types were presented, for purposes of analysis, they were collapsed into two main conditions: The target could be presented either to the left or right of the cue.
 Trials were not presented in equal proportions.
 The target was presented to the predicted side of the cue on 85% of trials and to the nonpredicted side on 15% of trials.
-In all other respects, trial types were counterbalanced.
-Whether the predicted direction was to the right or left was counterbalanced across subjects.
+In all other respects, trial types were counterbalanced across subjects.
 Each subject performed 600 trials, in 10 scanning runs of 60 trials each.

-For each subject, we calculated a mean difference of reaction times: $\Delta RT = (\text{mean reaction time in nonpredicted trials} - \text{mean reaction time in predicted trials}).
-Thus, each subject received a single <math display="inline">\Delta RT$ score representing the attention effect.
+For each subject, we calculated a mean difference of reaction times: $\Delta RT =$ (mean reaction time in nonpredicted trials - mean reaction time in predicted trials).
+Thus, each subject received a single ΔRT score representing the attention effect.
 A positive score indicated that attention was directed to the predicted side of the cue.
 The reaction-time analysis included data only from trials in which subjects responded correctly to the target.
 The pattern of results was not meaningfully changed when all trials were included.
 A t test (two tailed) was performed to determine whether the mean ΔRT among subjects was significantly greater than zero.